 After every great meal, a walk is a great way to settle your tummy and even better if you take a one and a half hour hike you will burn off two slices of that delicious cheesecake (approx 600 calories).

-If you are looking for a healthier cheesecake recipe there are a lot available in the28 Day Weight Loss Challenge recipe hub including the delicious Choc Cherry Cheesecake pictured above.
+If you are looking for a healthier cheesecake recipe there are a lot available in the28 Day Weight Loss Challenge recipe hub including the delicious Choc Cherry Cheesecake pictured above and lemon sponge cake recipe.
 This is also available in our Christmas and Entertaining Cookbook.

 There is always the opportunity to enjoy a glass or two of bubbles during the festive season whether it be at the office Christmas party or to toast in the New Year.